IEEE SA Standards Board Operations Manual

 Participants in a Working Group may include members and non-members when the requirements to gain membership are specified in Standards Committee or Working Group P & P. A ‘meeting’ includes any convening for which notice was required to be given or for which membership-credits or other participation rights are either earned or exercised.
 Meetings may be in-person or may be via electronic means, as appropriate.

 While a Working Group may maintain its own list of participants to track membership status, the authoritative list of participants is maintained in an IEEE SA database.
+Each participant shall use a single IEEE Account [e.g., an account associated with a single SA participant identification number (PIN) within the myProject system] for voting in IEEE SA activities, participation in standards development, and to maintain their information in the database.
+If the participant is an IEEE or IEEE SA member, the account shall be the one that reflects that membership.
 Only those authorized to access and use IEEE’s data, including personal data, from IEEE systems are permitted to do so, for the purposes intended, including to support the technical development work on the standard, and only in compliance with IEEE or IEEE SA Privacy and data privacy policies.

 Job recruiting at IEEE Standards meetings is inappropriate and is actively discouraged.
 However, posting of notices of job opportunities by employers and of notices of jobs sought may be permitted at IEEE Standards meetings only if approved by the Standards Committee.